-- Sitting by lake Vishansar in the evening and looking at reflections of mountains above it.
+Sitting by Lake Vishansar in the evening and looking at the reflections of the mountains above it.

-- Sitting on top of a ridge at almost 13,000 feet, with no visibility below because it was all filled with clouds.
+Sitting on top of a ridge at almost 13,000 feet, with no visibility below because it was all filled with clouds.
 Slowly, when the clouds parted, we could see the twin Gangabal lakes.
-One of them reflecting the clouds above and the other one shimmering because of sunlight.
+One of them is reflecting the clouds above, and the other is shimmering because of sunlight.

-Q. Do you have any suggestions for the future trekkers?
+Q. Do you have any suggestions for future trekkers?

 Prepare well, both physically and mentally, and listen to what your body tells you.